What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 "I took all your money, and I ruined your career," Arnold accused her of thinking when they both were on The Howard Stern Show post-split, Barr in studio and Arnold by phone.
 "No, you didn't ruin my career, I'm still working," she replied.
 "You ruined your career."

 Let's just say, Arnold's had a gleeful past few days on Twitter.
-(He did show up, however, to the Comedy Central roast of Roseanne in 2012, where he cracked, "I'm here to honor Roseanne, because I f--king earned it, the hard way."
-It was the first time they'd been in a room together in 18 years, he said.)

-Barr went on to marry bodyguard Ben Thomas in 1995 and they're parents to son Buck, whose college graduation his proud mom just celebrated on Instagram.
+Barr went on to marry bodyguard Ben Thomas in 1995 and they have a now teenage son named Buck together.

-Though the series finale of Roseanne in 1997 was simultaneously underwhelming and upsetting due to the decision to end it with the reveal that Goodman's Dan had died of a heart attack, the family hadn't really won the lottery (a plot point that framed the entire final season) and Roseanne Conner was making up a lot of what you'd just seen for a book, history had been made.
-The bad ending did not spoil all that had come before it.
+Though the series finale of Roseanne in 1997 was simultaneously underwhelming and traumatizing due to the decision to reveal that Goodman's Dan had died of a heart attack, the family hadn't really won the lottery (a plot point that framed the entire final season) and Roseanne Conner was making up a lot of what you'd just seen for a book, history had been made.
+The bad ending hadn't spoiled all that had come before it.

-The show itself was never nominated for a best comedy series Emmy, but Barr, Goodman and Laurie Metcalf all won for acting (Metcalf actually has three for playing Roseanne Conner's desperately searching sister, Jackie).
+The show itself was never nominated for a best comedy series Emmy, but Barr, Goodman and Laurie Metcalf all won for acting, Metcalf ultimately collecting three Emmys.

 Roseanne "gave me a way to save my own life and the life of my children," Barr said on The Oprah Winfrey Show ahead of the finale.
 "And these great people who I learned from and had fun with and love, it was just awesome...But I did get to work things out in my head and nobody gets that kind of a chance.
 I got to be responsible for my work, which, you know, there's so few of us who get that."